Presented by Inna Khazan, PhD

 During psychotherapy and hypnotherapy, clients may unintentionally overbreathe by taking overly deep breaths, creating discomfort and reluctance to engage in future sessions.
 The purpose of this session is to discuss the physiology of breathing and provide the audience with practical strategies for breathing assessment and teaching healthy breathing, including guidance for explaining healthy breathing to clients, and tips for practice and training.

-After attending this presentation, participants will be able to:
+After attending this introductory-level presentation, participants will be able to:

 1. Discuss the concept of overbreathing and its physiological correlates.